-Search engines generally use keywords in the URL as a ranking factor.
+It’s generally believed that search engines use keywords in the URL as a ranking factor.
 By not including them in the URL of the page, you could be missing an opportunity to signal to search engines that this page is relevant for these targeted keywords.
-The weight that this ranking factor is given is not completely known, but it's likely that it is of relatively lower-importance.

 How To Fix

 Consider rewriting the URL to include the targeted keywords.
 Here are some general guidelines for writing effective URLs:

 Include your most important targeted keyword in the URL.

 Do not "stuff" keywords in the URL – keep keyword usage reasonable, do not repeat keywords, and ensure the URL is neat and human-readable.